NASA Office of Inspector General: Audit of the NASA SLS Stages Contract- October, 2018

-In October of 2018, the NASA OA performed an investigation into NASA's management of the Space Launch System (SLS) Stages Contract.
+In October 2018, the NASA OA performed an investigation into NASA's management of the Space Launch System (SLS) Stages Contract.
 The SLS is contracted to The Boeing Company, and is the largest development of capabilities of spaceflight since the Space Shuttle Program, started over 40 years ago.
 This audit was performed to assess the timing of progress by Boeing on the construction of the SLS core stages, infrastructure, and Exploration Upper Stage (EUS).

 The OA found Boeing to be behind schedule, having slated an original launch readiness date of late 2017 for an uncrewed flight and 2021 for a crewed flight to 2020 and 2022, respectively.
 As of this audit, Boeing had expended $5.3 billion of the $6.2 billion allocated for the Boeing stages contract, with Boeing having been expected to reach the contracts full value by 2019 without providing a finished core stage or the EUS.
 The Office of Audits reviewed Boeing’s meeting of the goals of cost, performance, and scheduling for the development of the SLS core stage.
 SLS budget was also brought under review to aid in completing the audit and review.

 The OA determined that Boeing would exceed costs of $8 billion in development of the SLS core stage and EUS through 2021 with a 2 ½ years slippage in schedule.
 The summer of 2018 saw an overage of $600 million by Boeing for construction of core stages 1 and 2.
-The OA estimated that NASA would have to increase the contract value by $800 million to complete the core stage 1 and have it delivered to Kennedy Space Center by December of 2019.
+The OA estimated that NASA would have to increase the contract value by $800 million to complete the core stage 1 and have it delivered to Kennedy Space Center by December 2019.
 The OA also estimated that NASA would not meet its launch window of December 2019 – June 2020.

 The OA stated that cause of this is due to NASA’s lack of visibility into Boeing’s Stages Contract costs due to all three parts of the SLS project (core stage 1, 2, and EUS) are conjoined into the same contract line item number, creating difficulty in tracking expenditures.